 – A massage: Treat yourself and get the 90 minute session instead of 60 minutes.
 Your body will thank you.
 Be sure to let the spa know that you’re pregnant when you book the appointment.

 –A stress ball: My carpal tunnel was really bad in my hands when I was pregnant so I ordered an inexpensive stress ball on amazon and kept it in my car and took it with me to work.
 It really helped to ease the tension in my hands.
+I need to have surgery to get this problem sorted out for good, and I’ve even found the doctor I want to use.
+Dr. Pruzansky has performed over 3,000 carpal tunnel surgeries so he has loads of experience to offer, however, I need to save a little first before I take that leap.

 –Movies: I can’t tell you how many movies I watched while I was pregnant.
 It was such a great escape from the fatigue and pain, especially towards the end when I started to run out of steam.
 You won’t have as much time after the baby is born so it’s a great time to get through your watch list.
 Fun fact: I went into labor after returning from the movie theater!